The Resurrection Murders

 The secret of a good story that gets away from many authors is that the best stories are not about events.
 Rather, they're about intriguing characters and how they react to events.The Resurrection Murdersis filled with fascinating people, each with strengths and weaknesses, that will draw you into a powerful story of victory and loss, of horror and shock, of heroism and redemption.
 Here are some of the major characters:

 Simon Ravenis the main character ofThe Resurrection Murders.
 His family left him enough money to live without working.
 Other than that, the tall, graceful, man of indeterminate age is just like you with one exception—he is a magician.
 No, not the guy in the wrinkled tuxedo who pulls bunnies from hats for children‘s birthday parties.
 He is a real magician, a person who is able to warp reality at will.
 Unlike typical movies and comic books, however, real magic is far more than simply mispronouncing words from an aged book.
 It requires practice as real magic is a skill that can be developed.
+He has an obsession with some objects to which he assigns magical powers.
+Chief among them are his many ancient and powerful yet delicate sterling silver rings of mysterious origin.
+He consults them with regularity and only wears them when the occasion requires them - usually when he needs to enhance is already significant magical prowess.
+The rings speak to him and act as both oracles and prophesies.
 Simon is muscular but limber, more like a graceful Bruce Lee than bulky, muscle-bound professional wrestler.
 He's a vegetarian with long, light brown hair that he wears straight to his shoulders.
 He always wears black.
 His strong facial structure draws admiration wherever he goes.
 But he's far from perfect.
 His impatience and sometimes misplaced self-assuredness could mean his downfall, the deaths of members of the magical organization he runs, and perhaps even the end of humanity as we know it.;

 Allenda (Alli) Henleyis another of the main characters.
 She’s practically the opposite of Simon.
 He has enough money to survive comfortably, but she was brought up in great wealth.
 Her mother died when she was young and she was raised by her father who doted on her.
 His over protectiveness prevented her from establishing a strong personality, resulting in a low self-image.
 She always wears large, heavy-framed glasses and is somewhat overweight.
 She dresses conservatively and because she never had to do any physical work she hates even thinking about exercise, although once she gets going doing physical work she can really get into it.